 Abdominal bloating occurs when the abdomen feels tight or full.
 This may cause the area to appear larger.
 The abdomen may feel hard or tight to the touch.
 The condition can cause discomfort and pain but is usually temporary and not a cause for concern.

-A missed period is when your menstrual period does not happen when you thought it would (and is not just late).
-A missed period occurs when your menstrual cycle does not follow its customary rhythm.
-While this is a common occurrence for many women, it may signal an underlying medical condition.
+A missed period is when your menstrual period doesn’t occur when you thought it would (and is not just late).
+This happens when your menstrual cycle doesn’t follow its customary rhythm.
+While it can be a common occurrence for many women, a missed period may signal an underlying medical condition.

-Bloating is often caused by foods, such as broccoli, beans, and cabbage, that release gas in intestines when they are digested.
+Bloating is often caused by foods, such as broccoli, beans, and cabbage.
+These kinds of foods release gas in the intestines when they are digested.
 Indigestion and other temporary digestive issues also cause bloating.

 The hormones estrogen and progesterone control your menstrual cycle.
 A number of factors can influence your body’s production of these hormones, including lifestyle factors.
 This can cause missed menstrual periods.

 Young women who are just beginning menstruation may not develop a regular cycle right away.